AmirEspahbodi/google-map-scraper/README.md

 # Google Maps Scraper

 This project is a Google Maps scraper built using Python and Playwright.
-It consists of two main parts: the **scraper** and the **server**.
+It consists of two main parts: the **scraper** and the **server**. this project scrap title, phone, address, latitude and longitude, category, website, active_hours and first picture of listing. it will scrap all liastings that represented in a search bar after search.

 ## Features